11jo/French-Translation_For_Dragonspear-UI_Artifox/Readme.md

-## This version focus on the IWDEE compatibility and others fixes
+## This version, based on the one from Anongit, focuses on IWDEE compatibility and new fixes.

+## Cette version, basée sur celle d'Anongit, se concentre sur la compatibilité avec IWDEE et sur de nouvelles corrections.